Shimsky District: History

 In the Middle Ages, the Shelon River played an important role as a part of the trade route connecting Novgorod with Pskov and further with the Narva River.
-In the end of the 15th century, the area was annexed, together with Novgorod, by the Grand Duchy of Moscow, where it was a part of Shelonskaya pyatina of Novgorod.
-In the course of the administrative reform carried out in 1708 by Peter the Great, it was included into Ingermanland Governorate (known since 1710 as Saint Petersburg Governorate).
-In 1727, separate Novgorod Governorate was split off.
-In the beginning of the 20th century, Shimsk, then known as Shimsky Perevoz, was the seat of Shimskaya Volost of Novgorodsky Uyezd of Novgorod Governorate.
+At the end of the 15th century, the area was annexed, together with Novgorod, by the Grand Duchy of Moscow, where it was a part of Shelonskaya pyatina of Novgorod.
+In the course of the administrative reform carried out in 1708 by Peter the Great, it was included in Ingermanland Governorate (known since 1710 as Saint Petersburg Governorate).
+In 1727, the separate Novgorod Governorate was split off.
+At the beginning of the 20th century, Shimsk, then known as Shimsky Perevoz, was the seat of Shimskaya Volost of Novgorodsky Uyezd of Novgorod Governorate.

 In August 1927, the governorates and uyezds were abolished.
-The territory of modern Shimsky District was at the time divided between newly established Medvedsky (with the administrative center in the selo of Medved), Novgorodsky, Soletsky, and Starorussky Districts.
+The territory of the modern Shimsky District was at the time divided between the newly established Medvedsky (with the administrative center in the selo of Medved), Novgorodsky, Soletsky, and Starorussky Districts.
 Those districts were a part of Novgorod Okrug of Leningrad Oblast.
 On July 23, 1930, the okrugs were abolished, and the districts were directly subordinated to the oblast.
 On February 15, 1935, Shimsky District, with the administrative center in the selo of Shimsk, was established.
 It included parts of Novgorodsky, Soletsky, and Starorussky Districts.
 Between August 1941 and February 1944, Shimsky District was occupied by German troops.
-On July 5, 1944, Shimsky District was transferred to newly established Novgorod Oblast.
+On July 5, 1944, Shimsky District was transferred to the newly established Novgorod Oblast.
 In the course of the abortive administrative reform by Nikita Khrushchev, Shimsky District was abolished on February 1, 1963, with its territory split between Soletsky and Starorussky Rural Districts.
 Subsequently, the area was divided between Novgorodsky, Soletsky, and Starorussky Districts.
 On February 1, 1973, Shimsky District was re-established.
 On February 5, 1981, Shimsk was granted urban-type settlement status.

 Another district established effective October 1, 1927 was Utorgoshsky District, which was a part of Luga Okrug of Leningrad Oblast and had its administrative center in the railway station of Utorgosh.
-It included parts of former Luzhsky Uyezd of Petrograd Governorate.
+It included parts of the former Luzhsky Uyezd of Petrograd Governorate.
 On September 20, 1931, Utorgoshsky District was abolished and merged into Soletsky District.
 On February 15, 1935, it was re-established, and on July 5, 1944 transferred to newly established Novgorod Oblast.
 On December 10, 1962, the district was abolished and merged into Soletsky Rural District.
 After a number of administrative transformations, its territory ended up divided between Soletsky and Shimsky Districts.